treydock/puppet-mlocate/README.md

 ## Usage

-Basic usage that will result is a setup very close to a default CentOS configuration
+Basic usage that will result is a setup very close to a default RedHat configuration

 ```puppet
 include ::mlocate